 Dr. Mills studied medicine at the University of Edinburgh, Scotland.
-He practiced medicine for a short time in Montrose, Scotland.
-Before he immigrated to Canada, Dr. Mills was a surgeon on a whaling ship for 3 years.
-After he immigrated to Canada, he settled in Tilbury East Twp (Chatham-Kent).
+He practiced medicine for a short time in Montrose.
+Dr. Mills was a surgeon on a whaling ship for 3 years before settling in Tilbury East Twp (Chatham-Kent), Ontario.

 Dr. and Mrs. Mills had 7 children; Joseph Mills (born about 1842), Margaret Jane Mills (born 02 June, 1844), Emma Louisa Mills (born in December 1847), James W. Mills (born about 1849), Robert Henry Mills (born about 1852), Horatio Edward Mills (born February 16th, 1854) and Hugh Isaac Mills (born 22nd of December, 1861).
 With his sons, Dr. Mills cleared 100 acres on Lot 11, Concession 4, in Romney Twp which the Mills family farmed.
 He opened a post office in his home in 1864.
 With the consent of Canada Post, it was named Old Montrose.
 The post office closed 16 years later in 1880.